tkwk9/Music-Visualizer-pub/README.md

 # Music Visualizer

-Music Visualizer utilizes Web Audio API to analyze audio and THREE.js and the output in 3D.
+Music Visualizer utilizes Web Audio API to analyze audio and THREE.js to render the frequency data in 3D.